mesutcelik/standings/README.md

 # standings
 A simple script to generate standing table for sports through Google Search.
+It only supports macOS for now.

 <img src="standings.gif" width="1000" height="500" />